-None of which changes the fact that my heart swells when she walks into the power plant, or squeezes tight at the mid-episode ad break.
+None of which changes the fact that my heart swells when she walks into the power plant, or squeezes tight in my chest at the mid-episode ad break.

-After a scene of Marge agreeing to meet Jacques away from the bowling alley, escalating their relationship, we show her returning home.
-She climb in bed next to Homer, the meaningful flicker of his eyes in the foreground.
+After a scene of Marge agreeing to meet Jacques away from the bowling alley, escalating their relationship, we see her returning home.
+She climbs in bed next to Homer, the meaningful flicker of his eyes in the foreground.
 “Marge,” he says.
 She sits up: “What, Homer?”
-Those eyes dart back and forth, as Homer builds up the courage to talk about his suspicions.
+Those big cartoon eyes dart back and forth, as Homer builds up the courage to talk about his suspicions.
 A beat of silence, filled with the enormity of his mistakes and fears, and her guilt and temptation.
 Eventually, Homer manages a quiet “…nothing”, and the scene fades to black.

 It’s an incredible, mature bit of storytelling.
 There’s a confidence there – this scene only works if you’re invested in Marge and Homer’s relationship.
 Maybe it’s cheating, given that I’ve spent nearly three decades with the two of them, but just nine episodes in, that confidence is well earned.

 “Go watch your cartoon show, dear.”